Khanathan/C-Chat-Server-Client/README.md

 - Generates random content for test messages
 - Terminates gracefully after sending specified number of messages

-I will definitely have to come back to this project at some point and complete a normal client to use with the server.
+Note to self: I will definitely have to come back to this project at some point and complete a normal client to use with the server.

 ## Message Protocol
 Messages have a simple format: